Princess Patricia's Canadian Light Infantry: Early history and First World War (1914–1919)

-During the Battle of Passchendaele Sergeant George Harry Mullin earned the Victoria Cross, the highest honor in the British Empire.
+During the Battle of Passchendaele Sergeant George Harry Mullin earned the Victoria Cross, the highest honour in the British Empire.
 Sergeant Robert Spall won the regiment's second Victoria Cross at Parvilliers on August 12 and 13, 1918.

 A former Patricia, Lieutenant Hugh McKenzie, who had risen from private to company sergeant-major before accepting his commission and transferring to the Canadian Machine Gun Corps, was awarded the Victoria Cross posthumously for his actions during Passchendaele.
 He had already won the Empire's second-highest award for gallantry, the Distinguished Conduct Medal, while serving with the regiment as well as the French Croix de Guerre.
 On 30 October 1917, he was a member of the 7th Canadian Machine Gun Company, Canadian Machine Gun Corps, leading a section of four machine guns in support of the regiment.
 Seeing that one of the PPCLI companies was hesitating to advance in the face of a German machine gun position on dominating ground, he handed command of his troops to an NCO and went to rally the men of his old regiment.
 McKenzie organized an attack and captured the enemy position.
 Once on the position, however, he realized that it was itself under dominating enemy machine gun fire from a nearby pillbox.
 McKenzie organized parties to capture the pillbox by making both frontal and flanking attacks.
 He was killed while leading the frontal attack.
 When the awarded of his Victoria Cross was announced in the London Gazette on 12 February 1918, his surname was misspelled as "Mackenzie."

 On February 4, 1915, Private Guy Dwyer became the Patricias' first combat death of the war.

 The last of the Patricias killed in action was likely Corporal Percy Wainwright Carleton on 10 November 1918.
 In total 1,272 officers and enlisted men of the Patricias were killed and 82 officers and enlisted men were captured during the war.